Subhodip1307/DataBase-Backup/mysql_backup/MYSQL.md

    ```

 - In This Step You will have to provide your Database details, Here is a Example That how you should mention your Database Details
+  ** First Look at the example then I will explain all one bye one.

 ```bash
 Database_list={